harsha20jun/myRetail/README.md

 #### To run the application:
 Download the project.
 Navigate to  the project folder and run mvn spring-boot:run Read the API documentation in Swagger2 (run http://localhost:8081/swagger-ui.html on the browser)

+##Heroku application hosting.
+The app is currently hosted in Heroku.